 Town planning assistant Town planning technician

-Town planning assistants process planning applications, advise the public about regulations and carry out computer design work and office administration.
+Town planning assistants process applications, give advice about regulations and carry out design work and office administration.

 1. Entry requirements

 There are no set entry requirements, but A levels in subjects like geography, graphic design, business studies, English, environmental studies or economics could be useful.

 Experience in customer service, administration, construction or surveying could also be helpful.

 2. Skills required

 - technical drawing and computer aided design (CAD) skills

 - the ability to understand and interpret data

 - the ability to read technical diagrams and maps